Atomox/ExampleCode/Notes/adobeCampaignManager.readme.md

 - ACS is a web based tool, where ACM requires a server/client installation.
 - Adobe Prime is the connector between ACS and ACM

+## A word on Namespaces

+You can (and should) namespace your work.
+There will be existing namespaces for CORE, as well as samples and examples.
+  - Reserved Namespaces: xtk,nms,nl,ncm, (Adobe) -and- neo,cus (Examples)
+  - Namespaces are 3 characters are all lowercase, 3 letters.

-## Contact Info / Client List
+## Receipients -- Contact Info / Client List
-- Explorer, Profiles & Targets > Receipients > Training
+Find here: `Explorer, Profiles & Targets > Recipients > Training`

 - Custom Fields for view can be added with e4xml (ES 4 + XML)
   - example: [location/@city]+','+[location/@stateCode]